‘Tom Clancy’s The Division’ 1.6 Update: Reddit User Finds Dark Zone Leaderboard, Possible PTS Date Hint, And Microtransactions In The Future? [Rumors]

 Reddit Dark Zone Leaderboard Found?

 An interesting reveal was made via Reddit where what could be a leaderboard has been discovered.
-This is not confirmed.
+However, this has not been confirmed as of this writing.

 RUMOR: Are these pics of the new DZ Leaderboards?
 Thanks to seb851s for the #datamine https://t.co/9exdpUZ7et #TheDivision pic.twitter.com/Gr6Q3uPuMx